 LANGUAGE OF THE TRAINING PROGRAMS

-Most of the training segments are taught in English with translation into Spanish or Portuguese.
+Most of the training segments are taught in English with translation into the national language (Spanish, Portuguese or Russian).

-If a segment should be taught in Spanish because the trainer’s mother language is Spanish, the class will be translated into English.
+If a segment should be taught in the national language because it is the trainer’s mother tongue, the classes will be translated into English.

-Whether you are fluent in Spanish or English there is no need to worry.
-We have great experience with teaching the method, have simultaneous Spanish-English translation and guarantee that your learning experience will be pleasant.
+We have great experience with teaching the method with simultaneous translation and can pretty much guarantee you that your learning experience will be pleasant.
 No inconveniences should arise due to language issues.